-The following table summarizes the fees billed by E&Y for audit and other professional services during the years ended December 31, 2017 and 2016:
+The following table summarizes the fees billed by E&Y for audit and other professional services during the years ended December 31, 2018 and 2017:

+East the Wear Ended

-For the Year Ended December 31,
+December 31,

-2017 2016
+2018 2017

-Audit fees (a) \$ 1,948,963 \$ 1,958,062
+Audit fees (a) \$ \$ 2,008,331 \$ 1,946

 Audit-related fees (b) 30,900 30,900

-Tax fees (c) 204,298 270,392
+Tax fees (c) 481,004 204,298

-Total Fees \$ 2,184,161 \$ 2,2 2,259,354
+Total Fees \$ \$ 2,520,235 \$ 2, 2,184,161

-(a) Consists of fees and expenses billed for the audit of the Company's consolidated financial statements, the audit of the effectiveness of internal control over financial reporting and the review of the Company's quarterly reports on Form 10-Q for such year and reviews in connection with documents filed with the SEC.
+- Consists of fees and expenses billed for the audit of the Company's consolidated financial statements, the audit of the effectiveness of internal control over financial reporting and the review of the Company's quarterly reports on Form 10-Q for such year and reviews in connection with documents filed with the SEC. - Consists of fees and expenses billed for the annual audit of the Company's employee benefit plans. - c.
+Consists of fees and expenses billed for tax advisory services, including compliance, planning and advice.

 The Audit Committee has adopted a policy that requires advance approval of all audit, audit-related, tax and other services performed by the independent auditor.
 The policy provides for preapproval by the Audit Committee of specifically defined audit and non-audit services.
 Unless the specific service has been previously approved with respect to that year, the Audit Committee must approve the permitted service before the independent auditor is engaged to perform it.
 The Audit Committee has delegated to the Chairman of the Audit Committee authority to approve permitted services, provided that the Chairman reports any decisions to the Committee at its next scheduled meeting.
-All services provided by E&Y during 2017 were preapproved in accordance with this policy.
+All services provided by E&Y during 2018 were preapproved in accordance with this policy.